Key technology boss at U.S. Census Bureau switches roles

 Atri Kalluri, who ran the Decennial IT Division, moved on April 14 to a new role managing data security, Census spokesman Michael Cook said.

 Kalluri now oversees “definition and implementation of policies” for “response security and data integrity,” Cook said.
-An acting IT chief is handling his previous duties while the bureau searches for a permanent replacement.
+Michael Thieme, the bureau’s assistant director for decennial programs, will handle Kalluri’s previous duties while the bureau searches for a permanent replacement.

 The Census Bureau is spending nearly $5 billion to fortify technology ahead of next year’s tally.
 However, a federal government watchdog has said schedule delays, fiscal constraints and personnel vacancies have hampered those efforts.